casept/psxgs/README.md

 ## Building

+1. Obtain a cross-compiler which supports at least C11.
+I'm using one built using [crosstool-ng](https://crosstool-ng.github.io/) at commit `bbb0db2880d5e7600e176fc8025f0add9ef85eb9`.
+Simply follow the instructions on the crosstool-ng site to build and install it, then do `cp mipsel-sony-none.config .config` and `ct-ng build`.
+Copy the resulting toolchain to `toolchains/`.
-Follow the Psn00bSDK guide to obtain a toolchain and build the SDK, then run `make` in the directory you cloned `psxgs` into.
+2. Follow the Psn00bSDK guide to build and install the SDK, then run `make` in the directory you cloned `psxgs` into.

 ### Building samples